Elevation: 8,165 ft

 Same as for Buck Peak.
 This is one leg of the ridge traverse from Weston Peak to Old Baldy Peak.

-From the summit, scramble SW down the ridge/face toward a saddle.
-There is no trail on the Southwest Ridge of Weston Peak.
+From the summit, scramble southwest down the ridge/face toward a saddle.
+There is no trail on the southwest ridge of Weston Peak.
 The terrain here is somewhat steep, with loose dirt and scree/gravel amongst scattered mountain mahogany.
 It goes quickly but does require some weaving around.
 When you reach the Weston Peak/Old Baldy Peak saddle, you will find two jeep roads/trails.
-One of the roads crosses the ridge; the other heads up the North Ridge of Old Baldy Peak.
+One of the roads crosses the ridge.
+The other heads up the north ridge of Old Baldy Peak.

 Same as for Buck Peak.
 This descent is the final leg of a 4-peak day above Clifton Basin.

-From the summit of Weston Peak, descend E on a ridge (briefly) then L/NE on another ridge.
+From the summit of Weston Peak, descend east on a ridge briefly then left/northeast on another ridge.
 This upper ridge area is somewhat rocky and narrow.
-You soon reach the pine forest and lose your visuals, so a compass is helpful here.
-Work your way down through the relatively-easy pine forest in a NE or N direction.
+You soon reach the pine forest and lose your visuals so a compass is helpful here.
+Work your way down through the relatively-easy pine forest in a northeasterly or northerly direction.
 The terrain is a convoluted mess of minor shoulders and gullies.
 Let the terrain push you downward toward Clifton Basin as easily as possible.

-If you err, then go too far L/N and find the dry drainage that ends at Clifton Basin (FST-444 is in the center of the drainage).
-Do not wander too far to the E. This is not a short bushwhack.
-It is at least 1-1/2 miles long, so stick with it.
+If you err, then go too far left/north and find the dry drainage that ends at Clifton Basin (FST-444 is in the center of the drainage).
+Do not wander too far to the east.
+This is not a short bushwhack.
+It is at least 1-1/2 miles long so stick with it.
 Eventually, you will reach an old road (FST-444).
-Follow it briefly NE to reach Clifton Basin, where FST-444 intersects FSR-045.
+Follow it briefly northeast to reach Clifton Basin, where FST-444 intersects FSR-045.
 This is an unsigned junction and, unless you’re looking for it, you are likely to drive past FST-444 and not even notice that it is still there.